vivek-bothra/StockMomentumTracker/README.md

 GitHub Actions: Runs the script every Saturday at midnight UTC.

+Static website: Each run appends results and a trade log to the `website/` folder.
+GitHub Pages: A dedicated workflow deploys the `website/` directory to GitHub Pages on every push to `main`.

 **How It Works**

 Data Fetching: A Python script retrieves weekly closing prices for 100 tickers from Yahoo Finance, calculates MACD (EMA12, EMA26, Signal, Hist), and handles errors gracefully.